Regulations

 A2L Is Here—What You Need to Know

-Starting in 2025, the US government will require residential HVAC equipment to meet new Global Warming Potential (GWP) and lower flammability standards.
+Starting in 2025, the US government will require newly-installed residential HVAC equipment systems to meet new Global Warming Potential (GWP) limits established by the EPA Technology Transition Final Rule.

 What is a refrigerant?